gjbae1212/hit-counter/README.md

 ## ETC
 [HITS](https://hits.seeyoufarm.com) counts every page hit without storing sensitive information (IP, headers, etc.).
 To protect from abuse by massive requests, parts of request information are converted to hashing data in local-cache, and it deletes after the elapsed time.

+Also, HITS does not use GitHub Traffic or Google Analytics data, it simply counts every page hit of your site or repo.

 ## LICENSE
 This project is licensed under GPL V3.0.